analogweb/servlet-plugin/README.md

-Analog Web Frameworki Servlet Plugin
+Analog Web Framework Servlet Plugin
 ===============================================

-This plugin enable to run Analogweb's Route on Servlet 3+ container.
+This plugin enable to run Analogweb's Route on Servlet 2.5+ container.

 Integrate with Servlet container
 ----------------------------------------------